In 2018, it's going to be another fun filled weekend of colourful dance displays through the streets of Wimborne.

 The Tattered Court

 The Tattered Court are a mixed Border side from Cheltenham, dancing intricate and complicated dances.
-They can be spotted by their sleeveless black tatter jackets, worn with white shirts, coloured waistcoats and black top hats.

 Tiger Feet use traditional Appalachian steps and focus particularly on dancing together as a group.